mShahanJaved/Linux/README.md

-# Linux a popular kernel
+# Linux a popular kernel which is very lightweight and the best linux i know is LUBUNTU